The replicator coalescent: Main results

 \end{theorem}

-In words, Theorem \ref{prereplicator} says that, by dilating time arbitrarily close to zero, as the replicator coalescent comes down from infinity, its projection $\bm r$ in the simplex behaves deterministically like the solution to an $\bm A$-replicator equation.
+In words, Theorem \ref{prereplicator} says that, by dilating time arbitrarily close to zero, its process $\bm r$ in the simplex behaves deterministically like the solution to an $\bm A$-replicator equation.
+For a special choice of the matrix $C_{i,j}$, Figure \ref{fig} shows simulations of the process $(\bm R(t), t\geq0)$ which resonate with the statement of Theorem \ref{prereplicator}.
+As part of the proof of Lemma \ref{comingdownfrominfinity}, we will see that under $\mathbb{P}_{\bm \eta^N}$, the process $\sigma$ is comparable to a Kingman coalescent with some collision rate, say $c>0$.
+Noting that